bergmanlab/ngs_te_mapper2/README.md

-chromosome | The chromosome name where the TE insertion occurred position | Starting breakpoint position of the TE insertions. end | Ending breakpoint position of the TE insertions. family | TE families of the insertion. support | Average coverage of reads supporting the TE insertion ('.' if insertion is reference). strand | Strand that TE insertion occurs
+chromosome | The chromosome name where the TE insertion occurred position | Starting breakpoint position of the TE insertions. end | Ending breakpoint position of the TE insertions. family | TE family and TSD info, separated by '|'. support | Average coverage of reads supporting the TE insertion ('.' if insertion is reference). strand | Strand that TE insertion occurs